MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-all-internal-transactions-of-an-address.md

 Read the article [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key) and make sure to finish all the steps.
 Only after that can you go ahead and complete this guide.

-## Step 2: Get Internal Transactions by Hash
+## Step 2: Get Internal Transactions

 In this tutorial, you will explore how to get and check details of all [internal transactions](/web3-data-api/evm/internal-transactions) using the Moralis Web3 API.